Ackee-Blockchain/trident/documentation/docs/basics/faq.md

 - Create [issue](https://github.com/Ackee-Blockchain/trident/issues).

-*Is Trident deployed on Mainnet / Devnet / Testenet?*
+*Is Trident deployed on Mainnet / Devnet / Testnet?*

 - No, Trident is Fuzz Testing Framework, not Solana Program.